iaine/ReproResOxford/eps/git.md

 Code and data change.
 Version control tracks how code and changes.

+Imagine that you are working on a paper with multiple collaborators, each of whom has a suggestion.
+One way os to use track changes in Word or version history in Google Docs.

+Once changes are accepted, it is hard to follow the history and to understand the flow.

+Version Control starts from the initial document and stores the versions in a discoverable manner.

 ## Fork a repository

 First we will copy a repository online.